IndrajitFED/Freshworks-Engineering-Assignment-main/README.md

 ```
 key_to_delete = 'T_key'
 ds_instance.delete(key_to_delete)
-# pair of key-value is removed from the datastore
+# key-value is removed from the datastore
 ```

 ###### Delete all data